harmony-ai-solutions/vnge-harmony-link-plugin/README.md

 *[About Project Harmony.AI](#about-project-harmonyai) and [How to reach out](#how-to-reach-out-to-us) below.*

 ## Announcements
-- 2023-09-17: **Version 0.1.8-beta2** released.
+- 2023-10-18: **Version 0.1.9** released.
 For the full list of updates see our [Changelog](https://project-harmony.youtrack.cloud/articles/HARMONY-A-10/Releases-Changelog).
-- 2023-08-17: Closed Beta Nr.
-2 launched!
-Please reach out via [Discord](https://discord.gg/f6RQyhNPX8) if you want to participate.
+- 2023-10-01: Our official [Project Website](https://project-harmony.ai/) was launched.
+It's still missing some content, but finally we have an official Home on the Web. :-)
-- 2023-08-17: Also, our brand new [Patreon Page](https://patreon.com/harmony_ai) launched today.
+- 2023-08-17: Our brand new [Patreon Page](https://patreon.com/harmony_ai) launched today.
 It will allow you to directly support our project efforts if you find our software useful.

 ## Quickstart